Tampa EMDR, Trauma & couples therapist

 • Approaches: EMDR, Emotionally Focused Therapy (EFT), Gottman Method, existential therapy, CBT/DBT-informed care, faith-integrated counseling

-• Background: Clinical practice across private practice and integrative counseling settings; adjunct professor and doctoral-level training in psychology and theology
+• Background: Clinical practice across private practice and integrative counseling settings; adjunct professor and doctoral training in psychology and theology

 Alex specializes in